scale-lab/OpenPhySyn/README.md

 ## Building Custom Transforms

-Psnsical Synthesis transforms libraries are loaded from the directory refered to by the variable `PSN_TRANSFORM_PATH` To build a new transform refer to the transform [template](https://github.com/The-OpenROAD-Project/OpenPhySynHelloTransform).
+Physical Synthesis transforms libraries are loaded from the directory refered to by the variable `PSN_TRANSFORM_PATH` To build a new transform refer to the transform [template](https://github.com/The-OpenROAD-Project/OpenPhySynHelloTransform).

 ## Runing Transforms